Lhasa is spread across the valley floor. The Potala Palace rises from the old city.

 The Potala Palace

-The Potala Palace rises thirteen stories from Marpo Ri, the red hill that dominates Lhasa, the structure that held the Dalai Lamas' government and residence until 1959.
-The palace that Tibetan legend says was begun by Songtsen Gampo in the 7th century, that the 5th Dalai Lama rebuilt in the 17th, that the 14th Dalai Lama fled in 1959 - the Potala is Tibet's symbol and its absence of leader its tragedy.
+Thirteen stories tall, the Potala Palace rises from Marpo Ri, the red hill dominating Lhasa's skyline.
+It served as both government seat and residence for the Dalai Lamas until 1959.
+Tibetan legend traces its origins to Songtsen Gampo in the 7th century.
+The 5th Dalai Lama rebuilt it in the 17th century, transforming it into the towering complex visible today.
+When the 14th Dalai Lama fled across the Himalayas, the Potala became Tibet's foremost symbol and its absent leader the country's enduring tragedy.

 The Jokhang Temple